Stasi Decorations and Memorabilia

-Stasi Decorations and Memorabilia, by Ralph Pickard is a three volume in-depth analysis of the socialist political culture of the Ministry for State Security (Stasi) of the German Democratic Republic (GDR).
-It provides rare insight into this clandestine organization using never seen before artifacts such as medals, certificates and objects to document the Stasi culture of awards and recognition.(1,2) Altogether, all three volumes contain over 900 pages with over 1700 illustrations.
+Stasi Decorations and Memorabilia, by Ralph Pickard is a three-volume, in-depth analysis of the socialist political culture of the Ministry for State Security (Stasi) of the German Democratic Republic (GDR).
+It provides information about the organization using artifacts such as medals, certificates, and other objects to document the Stasi's awards and recognition of its members.
+Altogether, all three volumes contain over 900 pages with over 1700 illustrations.